CodepediaOrg/codepediaorg.github.io/_posts/2018-07-02-the-case-for-publish-subscribe.md

 author: ama
 permalink: /ama/the-case-for-publish-subscribe-in-software-architecture
 published: true
-categories: [architecture]
+categories: [article]
 tags: [architecture, design-patterns, cloud]
 ---

 So you are developing a core platform for your enterprise.
 Your platform becomes successful, you have more clients consuming your services.
 Some (most) will need some core data synchronized in their systems.
 You might start experiencing the following pains

 ## Pains